top of page

 Physical Health Benefits

-Stall enrichment doesn’t just help mentally – it has tangible physical health benefits too.
-In a natural grazing scenario, a horse’s digestive system is kept busy with a steady trickle of forage, and its body stays in light motion as it moves and eats.
-We can mimic some of these effects with feeding enrichments, which in turn support the horse’s physical well-being.
-For example, providing hay in a slow feeder or multiple small hay piles helps ensure the horse always has something to munch.
-This can significantly lower the risk of gastric ulcers, a common problem in stalled horses that get periodic large meals and then spend hours with an empty stomach.
-Veterinary experts note that feeding horses frequently or even free-choice (as with a slow-feed net) buffers stomach acid and stimulates saliva – nature’s antacid In other words, a horse that can nibble most of the day is much less likely to develop ulcers or digestive discomfort than one that finishes its hay ration in an hour and then waits bored and hungry.
-Enrichment devices like treat balls also slow down the feed intake and prevent the horse from bolting its grain, which is healthier for digestion.
+Stall enrichment isn't just good for the mind; it benefits physical health too.
+In natural grazing, a horse’s digestive system stays busy with a steady intake of forage.
+We can mimic this with feeding enrichments, which support the horse’s physical well-being.
+For example, using a slow feeder or multiple small hay piles ensures the horse has something to munch on.
+This can significantly lower the risk of gastric ulcers, common in stalled horses that eat large meals and then go for hours without food.
+Experts say that frequent feeding or free-choice foraging helps with stomach acid.
+It also boosts saliva, which acts as nature’s antacid.
+A horse that nibbles all day is less likely to get ulcers.
+In contrast, a horse that eats hay in an hour and then waits bored and hungry is at higher risk.
+Enrichment devices like treat balls also slow down feed intake, promoting better digestion.

-It should be noted that no amount of stall enrichment can replace the benefits of actual turnout and exercise.
-Enrichment is meant to supplement those fundamentals on occasions when the horse must be confined.
+It’s important to note that no amount of stall enrichment can replace the benefits of actual turnout and exercise.
+Enrichment is meant to supplement those basics when the horse must be confined.

 Effective Enrichment Ideas for the Stall

 There are many creative ways to enrich a horse’s stall.
-Often, the best approach is to combine several different enrichment types to address different aspects of the horse’s needs.
-Below are some proven stall enrichment methods that owners, trainers, and equine facilities have used successfully:
+Combining different types of enrichment can meet various needs.
+Here are some proven methods that owners, trainers, and equine facilities have successfully used:

-• Social Interaction and Companionship: Direct social contact is the most natural enrichment for a herd animal like the horse.
+• Social Interaction and Companionship: Horses thrive on direct social contact.
+It’s their natural way to find enrichment.
 If your horse can have a barn buddy, that’s ideal.
-This could mean shared turnout (when not stalled) or simply being able to see and touch a neighbor through a stall partition.
-Stalls with grilled partitions or open tops enable horses to sniff and groom each other over the wall.
-Even just being able to see other horses in the barn can reduce a horse’s stress and stable vices .
-Many barns arrange stall assignments so that anxious horses are flanked by calm neighbors or so buddies can stay within sight.
-You might notice a horse that weaves or calls out when alone will settle down immediately if their favorite friend is stabled next door.
-In situations where equine companionship isn’t possible (say your horse is on solitary stall rest for medical reasons, or there are no compatible neighbors), some owners have found success with alternative companions.
-It’s not uncommon for performance horses to have a goat as a stall friend – goats are small, calm animals that horses often find comforting.
-In fact, racehorse trainers have long used goats to keep high-strung horses calm at the track.
-As unconventional as it sounds, a goat or even a friendly cat in the stall can provide company for a lonely horse and ease its anxiety .
-Of course, introducing another animal requires careful planning for safety and cleanliness, but it’s a strategy that has worked in select cases.
-At the very least, aim to stable horses within sight of each other or allow them periodic social sessions (like hand-grazing two horses together) to fulfill their need for contact.
-A horse that feels part of a herd – even a herd of two – is far less stressed than one kept in isolation.
+This could mean shared turnout time or simply being able to see and touch a neighbor through a partition.
+Stalls with grilled partitions or open tops let horses sniff and groom each other.
+Even just being able to see other horses can reduce stress and stable vices.
+Many barns arrange stall assignments so anxious horses are near calm neighbors.
+A horse that weaves or calls out when alone often settles down if their favorite friend is nearby.
+If having a horse buddy isn’t an option, some owners succeed with other pets.
+It’s common for performance horses to have a goat as a stall friend.
+Goats are calm and often comforting to horses.
+Even a friendly cat can ease a lonely horse's anxiety.
+Introducing another animal requires careful planning, but it can be a successful strategy.
+At the very least, keep horses within sight of each other or allow them social sessions to fulfill their need for contact.

 A Happier, Healthier Horse Through Enrichment